|Digit-Eyes is the clear choice when compared to conventional

 - Digit-Eyes travels light.
 All it takes is

-your iPhone; you carry no additional hardware.
-The iPhone is
+your iPhone, iPod or iPad; you carry no additional hardware.
+The devices are

-ergonomically well designed and fits tidily in your pocket.
+ergonomically well designed and fit tidily in your pocket.

 Other assistive devices are large, obtrusive, or awkward to